idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueCitySolitudeIdle.md

 - If you like music, the Bards College is the place to go in Skyrim.
 - I pray to the Ancestors the bards will learn more songs than Ragnar the Red.
 - A beautiful city, full of flowers.
 - You can buy and sell almost everything here.
-A good place to prepare for lomg journeys.
+A good place to prepare for long journeys.
-- If you are devout, do take your time in the temple.
+- If you are devout, do take your time to pray in the temple.
+- General Tullius is the one in charge here.
+Elisif is too inexperienced.
+- Sometimes Solitude feels like an Imperial camp, not the capital of Skyrim.
+- Erikur is a shifty man.
+I do not trust him.
+- Erikur's sister Gisli is the smarter one.
+- Erikur acts like he is the Jarl of Solitude.
+- Bryling is highly revered by all.
+If you need to speak to a Thane, go to her.
+- The children love Bryling.
+She often has little presents for them.
+- Many people think Taarie or Endarie are Thalmor spies.
+I bet my money on Melaran.